Something that can't be said enough is that being HIV-positive is nothing to be ashamed of.

 There is a ton of language out there about the “risk” of getting HIV.
 We believe that language of “risk” further stigmatizes individuals living with HIV and the wider queer community, especially those having anal sex.
 You are not a risk.
 Your sex life is not a risk.
 Being gay or trans is not a risk.
 Preventing HIV is a matter of individual health, and you are the one who decides how.

-For those who are HIV negative and who would like to remain HIV negative, there are benefits to understanding how HIV is transmitted, which activities post the highest likelihood of getting HIV, and what additional methods can help maintain HIV negative status.
+For those who are HIV negative and who would like to remain HIV negative, there are benefits to understanding how HIV is transmitted, which activities pose the highest likelihood of getting HIV, and what additional methods can help maintain HIV negative status.

 People can get HIV by coming into contact with someone else's bodily fluids.
 The body fluids HIV lives in are blood, semen, pre-ejaculate, vaginal fluids, rectal fluids, and human milk.
 To get HIV, these fluids would need to come into direct contact with the lining of internal organs/body parts (such as the vagina or rectum/anus), an open cut or wound on the skin or inside of the mouth or nose, or be injected into the bloodstream.